mishragauravgm/SimCLR-Faces/README.md

+# SimCLR for Faces

+A repository for Contrastive Learning on Faces

 # SimCLR
 PyTorch implementation of SimCLR: A Simple Framework for Contrastive Learning of Visual Representations by T. Chen et al.
 Including support for: